Mattc33/Necronomicon/Necronomicon.md

 ### Can Minions Crit?

 Most minions will have a base crit chance of 5% with a 130% crit multiplier.
 Certain monsters raised with raise spectre may have more then the base.

 ---

+### Minion Accuracy?

+Although minions base accuracy is mostly unknown.
+They should follow the same rules as players do.
+Spell hits 100% of the time.
+And attacks are based off of an unknown base accuracy value.
+It could be minions follows the same accuracy formula that players use.

+---